jaikhlang/laravel52BlogCMS/README.md

 #Frontend Sections
 1. Pagination
-2. Layouts, Partials
+2. Layouts, Partials (Know about using blade)
 3. Styles (CSS3, Bootstraps, jQuery)
 4. Adding Editor for Create & Edit

 #
-<em>I would luv know your suggestion if you want to add somemore feature.</em>
+<em>I would luv know your suggestion if you want to add somemore feature.</em><br/>
-Download the repository for complete source code.<br/>
+Download the repository for complete source code from: <a href="https://github.com/jklangbrahma/laravel52BlogCMS">here.</a> <br/>
 Write me on @facebook https://www.facebook.com/jaikhlang.brahma1